Siamak Hariri: Tom Patterson Theatre, Stratford Festival

 In 2016, Hariri was invited to participate in a design competition to reimagine the Stratford Festival's Tom Patterson Theatre from a pool of over 50 international architects.
 His winning design "advances the art and possibility of performance with a building designed to attract, engage and connect."
 The curvilinear building blends into the riverside setting and blurs the boundary of indoors and out.
 Naturally lit lobby and lounge areas wrap the intimate, 600-seat auditorium, which features an elongated thrust stage.
 Upon project completion, Alex Bozikovic, architecture critic of The Globe and Mail wrote, "this facility for the Stratford Festival is a remarkable piece of design, joining technically advanced facilities with some of the most beautifully detailed and well-sited public rooms in the country.
 It is a rare case in which a Canadian institution demanded excellent design, paid for it, and actually followed through."
 International acclaim for the project includes a "Best of the Best Award" in Cultural Architecture from the 2021 Architecture MasterPrize.
 It is also a Regional Finalist for the 2022 Civic Trust Awards.

+McMichael Canadian Art Collection Redevelopment

+The McMichael Canadian Art Collection announced in late 2025 that Hariri Pontarini Architects will lead the "once-in-a-generation renewal" of the art museum, which is Canada's only publicly funded art gallery focused on Canadian and Indigenous art.
+The project aims to "remake the McMichael into a world-class museum for the 21st century—a beacon of accessibility, environmental sustainability and artistic excellence."